 Japanese touring car champion

-He was born on 23rd of February, 1953 in Okazaki and lived on the farm owned by his parents.
+Satoru Nakajima was born on February 23, 1953 in Okazaki and lived on the farm owned by his parents.
 As a teenager, Satoru began to race go-karts before switching to saloon cars, driving Mazda.
 In 1974, Nakajima became a Japanese touring car champion and after that success, he switched to the single-seaters.